laktek/punch2/README.md

   - serve can choose which build to use
   - build refs are stored in DB

-### TODO

-* Sourcemap for css and JS
-* Support for resizing images (for srcset)
-* Internal redirects for images loaded via CSS / JS
-* auto-redirect www to host
-* on-demand rendering [~]
-  - write rendered resources to disk
-* Content API config (CORS, auth, block endpoints)
-* ability to import .ts files directly in script tags
-* Publish to JSR (so it can be imported for customization)
-* punch upgrade command
-* Support for joins in query API

 ### What you can build with Punch?